CIT Bank Review: Platinum Savings 4.55% APY, 11-Month No Penalty CD 3.50% APY

 citbank200

-Platinum Savings now up to 5.05% APY.
+Platinum Savings now at 4.55% APY.
 CIT Bank (not to be confused with Citi Bank) is an online-only bank that I keep open and going back to due to their multi-year history of competitive rates.
 They have a checking account, but their specialty is a variety of savings and CD products with high interest rates.
-I use their No-Penalty CD regularly for maximum optionality while maintaining a high interest rate (details below).
+I have used their No-Penalty CD for maximum optionality while maintaining a high interest rate (details below).
 Here are the highlights:

 Check out my rate chaser calculator to see if it makes sense for you to move money over.